 (E) does not keep the verbs parallel at all (that it will aggravate vs. to resolve), so it can be eliminated.

 Now you’re down to (C) and (D).
-If you know your word pairs and can recognize that more must be paired with than, not rather than, you can eliminate (C) on that basis.
+If you know your word pairs and can recognize that more must be paired with than, not rather than, you can eliminate (C).

 Otherwise, if you find yourself absolutely stuck between two very similar answers without any way to decide between them, you’ll usually be better off opting for the shorter one.
 In this case, that rule of thumb will get you to (D), the correct answer.